LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.224.0
+*Released*: 30 September 2022
+* For consistency and to reduce redundancy, remove name of domain from header on several domain properties panels (left in place for panels shown in LKS pages where the name redundancy is less obvious)
+* Small updates to styling of ItemsLegend

 ### version 2.223.0
 *Released*: 30 September 2022
 * Sample Finder assay result filters